 This area is one of the most popular expat hangouts in the city.
 A big reason for this is that the fact that there is an American military base close by.
 Expect to find a number of American bars and burger joints in this part of town.

 A lot of people stay in this area, and if a night of bar hopping appeals then this may the place for you.
+A pub crawl in Seoul can be a fun way to meet new friends and mingle with the locals.
 However if you want to avoid the drunks and burger bars then you may want to look elsewhere for your evening entertainment.

 The area is home to two excellent museums that are well worth a visit and help provide a deep insight into Korea’s past, present and future, and definitely two of the best things to do in Seoul.